Displaying Source Code(s)

 procedure

-is used, then File3 should be OPENed and the required records from sort
+is used, then File3 should be OPENed and the required records

 work file should be RETURNed to it.
 Once AT END is reached for